 - Use the same 2 rocks for the whole game and use your broom to clean the rock, not your hand (gloved or bare).

 - Move rocks with your broom, stick or foot.
 Don’t touch anyone else’s rocks with your hands.

 - Only 3 players are involved in a shot: 1 calls the shot in the house, 1 sweeps and 1 delivers.
 The 4th player stands on the backboards.

 - Only 1 sweeper on a shot, including raised or tapped rocks.
-No sweeping by either skip or other teammates anywhere or anytime during that shot.
+The skip or vice skip of the delivering team can sweep after the tee line but only if the active sweeper has stopped.
+The non-delivering team cannot sweep at anytime during that shot.